Activity Based Management (ABM)

 ABM establishes relationships between overhead costs and activities so that the costs of products, services or customer segments can be calculated more accurately.
 This method focuses on the management of activities that reduce costs and improve customer value.

 Through the management method all activities within an organization can be identified and evaluated.
-This is done by means of Activity Based Costing (ABC, Kaplan and Cooper) in which by using a value chain analysis the strategic and operational decisions within an organization can be improved.
+This is done by means of Activity Based Costing (ABC, Kaplan and Cooper) in which by using a Value Chain Analysis or Service Profit Chain the strategic and operational decisions within an organization can be improved.

 Two types of areas

 ´Do things right´; this relates to the implementation of activities.
 All activities within an organization must lead to improved efficiency.
 Only activities that add value to a product can be improved.
 Without added value, such activities must be reduced for cost-saving purposes.

 This relates to the decision of which products the organization will develop and what type of activities will be used to achieve this.
 It is also possible to analyse and calculate customer profitability in advance.
 This identifies the most profitable customers so that the organization can focus on them more.